-It has been a year when I had the greatest challenge of my life as an adult.
-It was the time when I felt so weak and so I just cried and cried until I got no more tears to cry.
+It has been a year since I had the greatest challenge of my life as an adult.
+It was when I felt so weak that I just cried and cried until I got no more tears to cry.
 I had reasoned a lot of things to the people who caught me crying.
-I told them shallow things but in reality it was the accumulation of the events that was happening at that moment.
-It was a mix feeling of helplessness, hopelessness, desperation and exhaustion.
+I told them shallow things but in reality it was the accumulation of the events that were happening at that moment.
+It was a mix of the feeling of helplessness and hopelessness, desperation and exhaustion.

-I was just recently been hired as a technical recruiter at that time.
-The main goal was to make at least one placement every month.
-On my first month, I almost had a placement but the candidate backed out on the last minute.
-On the second month, there was still no luck.
-My manager pep talked me about it and told me that sometimes it’s really about luck finding the perfect candidate for the perfect job opportunity.
+I was newly hired Technical Recruiter.
+My main goal was to make at least one placement every month.
+I was confident that I could do it.
+However, on my first month, my supposed-to-be-first-placement decided to back out.
+Though it was frustrating, I had to keep going.
+On the second month, luck was just not on my side.
+My manager had given me some pep talks.
+She assured me that it wasn’t because I was not good recruiter it was just that our job was also reliant on luck.
 I worked my ass off.
 I called more than 60 people a day.
-Emailed almost hundred candidates but still, I got no submittals as in no results.
+Emailed almost hundred candidates but still, I wasn’t getting the results that I wanted.
 It seemed like all my hard work was not paying off.
 I began to doubt my capabilities and realized that I was less than who I thought I was.
-It’s been 3 months and I didn’t have any placement yet which was very important since I was still on probation.
-The pressure of getting placement to assure that I can continue working was getting into me.
-I look at my manager who was very supportive of me and then the accounting manager who believed in me, I don’t want to let them down.
+It had been 3 months and I didn’t have any placement yet.
+I was a probationary employee so the pressure of getting a placement was getting into me.
+I looked at my manager who was very supportive of me and then the accounting manager who believed in me.
+I didn’t want to let them down.
 But I couldn’t just deliver.
-I couldn’t exceed their expectations not even the expectations I’ve set to myself.
-I didn’t know if I was on the right path anymore and I felt so lost and the whole process was breaking down the self-esteem that I had piece by piece built through the years.
-Everything I thought about myself was not coherent anymore with the self that I was seeing at that moment.
+I couldn’t exceed their expectations not even the expectations I’ve had set to myself.
+I didn’t know if I was on the right path anymore.
+I felt so lost.
+The whole process was breaking down the self-esteem that I had piece by piece built through the years.
+The image that I had of myself was not coherent anymore with the self that I was seeing at that moment.
 I was not the smart, skilled and excellent person I thought I was.
 I was all seeing a dumb, fragile and subpar self.

 Then at the same time, my brother got sick, very sick.
-Though he had money on his bank which would finance his medication, I thought what if it gets all used up?
+Though he had savings which would finance his medication, I couldn’t help but get anxious.
+What if it gets all used up?
 Where would I get the money to continue his medication?
-It was the thoughts I had before I went to sleep.
+Those were the thoughts I had every time I close my eyes.
 I was the only one earning in the family.
-My sister has just given birth to her youngest daughter and her money was just enough for her family with her eldest daughter going to school and she being on maternity leave.
+My sister had just given birth to her youngest daughter.
+She had her own troubles to weather.

 Picture Source: https://www.theodysseyonline.com/adulting-isnt-one-way